 COPYM command can save time allowing you to perform multiple tasks with a single command, using this express tool you can perform array, divide and measure operations.
-Let’s start with Divide option of this command.
+Let’s start with the Divide option of this command.

 Type COPYM on the command line and press enter to start this command, select the object which you want to copy and pick a base point at next prompt.
 Now you have multiple options to choose from as shown in the image below.